 The Nicoya Peninsula in Costa Rica is home to some of the highest number of centenarians (people who are 100 years old or older) in the world.
 Costa Ricans in general report a high level of life satisfaction.
 Dan Buettner, author of the Blue Zones study of the longest living populations in the world, explains that Costa Rica “is a place where religion, family, and social interaction are the main values, unlike trying to get ahead, or financial security, or status.
 Their cities are set up so they’re bumping into each other all day long.
 They walk to the markets, where they have conversations with people.”26

-In Costa Rica, multiple generations live together under the same roof or nearby where they can be involved in each other’s lives.
+In many families in Costa Rica, multiple generations live together under the same roof or nearby where they can be involved in each other’s lives.
 Neighbors are like extended family, and people often stop in for a visit and go out of their way to help one another.

 While this isn’t the way many of us live in the United States, the lessons from the Blue Zone study underscore the importance of community and the health benefits of connecting to and staying close to a community.
 What communities do you belong to?
 Is your dorm a community?
 A sports team?
 A club or people you volunteer with?
 When you start seeing the social circles you connect to as communities and prioritize your time to develop more closeness with those communities, you will experience many physical, mental, and emotional health benefits.